cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 <!-- omit in toc -->
 #### State on the provider chain

-- `ProviderPortId = "provider"` is the port ID the provider CCV module is expected to bind to.
 - `pendingClient: Map<(Timestamp, string), Height>` is a mapping from `(timestamp, chainId)` tuples to the initial height of pending clients, i.e., belonging to consumer chains that were not yet spawned, but for which a `CreateConsumerChainProposal` was received.
 - `chainToClient: Map<string, Identifier>` is a mapping from consumer chain IDs to the associated client IDs.
 - `chainToChannel: Map<string, Identifier>` is a mapping from consumer chain IDs to the CCV channel IDs.